This t-shirt almost always gets a laugh. Followed by some variant on “Where can EYE get one?”

 You dip things in it: taco chips, usually, but really any damned thing you want.
 It’s cooked in many homes and in most Mexican restaurants, where it’s considered the linch-pin of “Ark-Mex” Mexican food.

 Arkansas lays claim to cheese dip: “invented here,” they say.
-Texans dispute this: “chili de queso” (melted cheese with things in it) is part of their Tex-Mex pantheon.
+Texans dispute this: they assert that “chili de queso” (melted cheese with things in it) is part of their Tex-Mex pantheon.

 “We don’t care what it’s called,” one Arkansan wrote on social media.
 “We just love dipping food into cheese.”
 But the locals also hold that their cheese dip owns a special smoothness and pour-ability that Tex-Mex queso lacks and that Arkansans love.